-Get Windows 7 Desktop Context Menu in XP, Add “View”, “Display Settings”, “Gadgets” & Other Options
+Get Windows 7 Look-Like Desktop Context Menu in XP, Add “View”, “Screen Resolution”, “Gadgets” & “Personalize” Options

 Windows 7 Desktop context menu is much different than XP one.
 Following are a few things which are new in Windows 7 menu and we are going to have them in XP:

-• 2 new options "Display Settings" and "Gadgets" added to the menu
+• 2 new options “Screen resolution” and “Gadgets” added to the menu

 So above are a few changes which are new in Windows 7 but we can get them in XP using our favorite tool "Resource Hacker".